TransFiner: A Full-Scale Refinement Approach for Multiple Object Tracking: Experiments

 \textbf{Decoder structure.} Fusion attention module and dual-decoder are layered repeatedly to form the \textit{fusion decoder}.
 Additionally, we receive the \textit{single} version by throwing fusion attention and the decoder focusing on $Q^{asso}$.
 Straightforwardly, refining with TransFiner built on \textit{single} merely redetects the objects of the current frame with specific decoder initialization.
 The results shown in the blue block of Table \ref{tab:ablation} suggest that the information fusion, as well as motion estimations, play a crucial role in MOT refinement.
 We observe fusion decoder elevates association significantly (15.0\% improvements on IDF1 and $ \sim $20.0\% increases on AssA compared with single decoders), indicating motions from query pairs of fusion decoder are robust in linking objects across frames.

 \textbf{Refinement tactic.} We begin by exploring the initialization with back referring.
 Next, we discuss the ablations on the d\&r split of queries.

 To further leverage $ \hat{o}^{t} $ during initialization of decoder, we attempt to extend the locations assignment in Section \ref{sec:method:initialization} by back referring $ {init\_ref}^{asso} $ through $ \hat{a}^t $ instead of putting $ {init\_ref}^{asso} $ identical to $ {init\_ref}^{t} $.
 Specifically, back referring derives the reference locations of the previous frame through $ \hat{b}^{t}, \hat{a}^t $.
 Here we consider $ \hat{a}^t $ as backward motions.
 In this case, back referring is achieved via $ {init\_ref}^{asso} = {init\_ref}^t + \hat{a}^{t} $.
-The effectiveness of \textit{back refer} can be seen in the gray block of Table \ref{tab:ablation}, which shows degradation in overall performance.
-We conclude two reasons for this: (1) motions $\hat{a}^{t}$ from objects whose objectness scores are far from certain usually have significant biases, deteriorating refinement by acting as unhealthy noises; (2) query pairs and the fusion mask are qualified in gradually adjusting the position pairs, discouraging excessive locations assignment at the start.
+The effectiveness of \textit{back refer} can be seen in the gray block of Table \ref{tab:ablation}, which shows overall performance degradation.
+We conclude two reasons for this: (1) Motions $\hat{a}^{t}$ from objects whose objectness scores are ucertain usually have a significant bias, deteriorating refinement by acting as \textit{unhealthy noises}; (2) Query pairs and the fusion mask allow for gradual adjustment of position pairs, discouraging excessive locations assignment beforehand.

 For ablation studies on the d\&r split, we drop it from the vanilla.
 The 2nd row of the gray block in Table \ref{tab:ablation} shows that this lowers the model performance for, probably, pushing TransFiner to treat original predictions equally, without special attention to tough ones.
 In addition, we trial d\&r split lacking embeddings labeling denoising and rematching queries (i.e., without $ q_{d} $ and $ q_{r} $).
 This, however, further degrades TransFiner.
 Part of the reason is that little information hints at the queries with different refinement purposes when functioning.